react-bootcamp/react-101/readme.md

 ### Open Wine API

 The app uses a REST API as a data source to display wines by regions, with their details, a photo of the bottle, etc ...
-This API is actually a small server written with NodeJS / Express, data are store in memory.
+This API is actually a small server written with NodeJS / Express, data are stored in memory.

 You can use the online version of the API deployed on Heroku.
 You can find the documentation of the API [here](https://wines-api.herokuapp.com/) or even [here](http://petstore.swagger.io/?url=https://react-bootcamp.github.io/react-wines/swagger.json).
 You can also use a graphql version of the API available [here](https://wines-api-graphql.herokuapp.com/graphql).
 We recommend that you read at least once on this documentation to get an overall idea of ​​the data provided by the API to power your application.